-These hinge exercises can really beef up your workout routine.
+These hinge exercises can really beef up your workout routine for Hip strength.

-For many of us, we often times focus on our larger muscles groups but we tend to neglect great workouts involving things like hinge exercises.
-While working those larger muscle groups is what we need to do to boost our aesthetic, it should be said that working those smaller groups and often overlooked ones is more than vital when it comes to boosting our overall training and performance goals.
+For many of us, we often times focus on our larger muscles groups when we are in the gym, but we tend to neglect great (and crucial) exercises, such as hinge exercises.
+While working those larger muscle groups is what we need to do to build muscle mass and boost our aesthetic, it should be said that working those smaller groups and often overlooked ones is more than vital when it comes to boosting our overall training and performance goals.
 Our physique is important, but so too should be our overall physical health and wellness.

 Hinge exercises can work a number of different muscle groups including mainly those lower body ones.
-Working to build increased stability and balance, working these muscles can allow us to stay more grounded during those big lifts and any sport specific movements we embark on.
+In this post, we will detail the hinge exercises needed to build increased stability and balance to stay more grounded during those big lifts and any sport specific movements we embark on.
 Taking the time to focus on these hinge exercises now will only pay off in the long run and that is exactly what we need to succeed.

 Benefits Of Strong Hips